Phosphatidylethanolamine and Related Lipids

 4. Lysophosphatidylethanolamine

 Lysophosphatidylethanolamine (LPE), with one mole of fatty acid per mole of lipid, is found in trace amounts only in animal tissues, other than plasma (10 to 50µM, or ~1% of total serum phospholipids), and it is formed mainly by hydrolysis of phosphatidylethanolamine by the enzyme phospholipase A2 as part of the de-acylation/re-acylation cycle that controls its overall molecular species composition as discussed above.
-Formula of lysophosphatidylethanolamineThere are reports of the involvement of LPE in cellular functions, such as differentiation and migration of certain neuronal cells but also of various cancer cells.
+Formula of lysophosphatidylethanolamineThere are reports of the participation of LPE in cellular functions, such as differentiation and migration of certain neuronal cells but also of various cancer cells.
 For example, oleoyl-LPE in brain stimulates neurite outgrowth and protects against glutamate toxicity.
 Some further biological effects have been reported in animal tissues in vitro, and it may be an agonist for the G-protein-coupled receptor for lysophosphatidic acid LPAR1.

 In plants, lysophosphatidylethanolamine is an inhibitor of phospholipase D, a key enzyme in the degradation of membrane phospholipids during the early stages of plant senescence, where it retards the senescence of leaves, flowers and post-harvest fruits.
 Indeed, it has horticultural applications when applied externally, e.g., to stimulate ripening and extend the shelf-life of fruit, delay senescence and increase the vase life of cut flowers.